Akhier/DragonheartedCode/2014/May/SDL2 - That Which I Learned.md

 &nbsp;&nbsp;&nbsp;You will note that I just init everything.
 I don't know specifically what I need so I don't really feel like holding back on this.
 You will also notice of course that I am using the _logerror before I have actually shown it.
-This is partly because I already know how it will be coded but mostly because this is how it will be used so irrespective of the code this is the input.
+This is partly because I already know how it will be coded, but mostly because this is how it will be used.
 I don't need to know the specifics if I know this is the data it will accept.
-Anyway lets do the code for SDL error handling.
+Anyway lets do the actual code for SDL error handling.

 ```C++
 void DrW_SDL2::_logerror(const std::string &message){